-- A doctoral degree in malaria, infectious disease epidemiology, global health, or related field - 2.
-Expertise in household and facility level survey development and data analysis - 3.
-Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent3. - Proven ability to work independently, as well as collaboratively as part of a research team, and to meet research deadlines. - An understanding of the strategies for improving equity and inclusion in research and/or learning and teaching. - 6.
+- 1. A doctoral degree in a relevant topic such as epidemiology, infectious diseases or public health relevant topic. - Experience in conducting epidemiological or clinical research in infectious diseases and/or maternal/child health with evidence of contributions to research grant applications or other evidence of strong academic capability - Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent3. - Proven ability to work independently, as well as collaboratively as part of a research team, and to meet research deadlines. - An understanding of the strategies for improving equity and inclusion in research and/or learning and teaching. - 6.
 Evidence of excellent interpersonal skills, including ability to communicate effectively both orally and in writing. - 7.
-Evidence of good organizational skills, including effective time management.
+Evidence of good organizational skills, including effective time management, and